snapshot-labs/snapshot-docs/tools/api/api-keys.md

 We will review your submission and **whitelist the address** you provided in the form.

 **After 72 hours** have passed you can continue with the next steps.
-If you get any errors while generating the key, please create a ticket in the [#helpdesk-tickets](https://discord.com/channels/707079246388133940/1090290400943677440) channel.
+If you get any errors while generating the key, please contact our support on [Help Center](https://help.snapshot.org/en/).

 ### 3. Generate the API Key